 The Glaucoma Research Foundation has posted information on alternative treatments for glaucoma, as well as a discussion of medical marijuana’s usefulness in treating glaucoma.
 Marijuana has not been approved in the treatment of glaucoma due to its short-lived effect on intraocular pressure lowering.
 However, there is ongoing research in this field.

 A great deal of research is taking place in the glaucoma field in topics ranging from identifying the genes that cause glaucoma to finding better treatments to manage and monitor intraocular pressure and protect the optic nerve.
-The VisionAware Blog provides up-to-date information on glaucoma research, clinical trials, and treatment updates.
-You can also visit the National Eye Institute and the Glaucoma Research Foundation for information about clinical trials.
+You can visit the National Eye Institute and the Glaucoma Research Foundation for information about clinical trials.

-For more detailed and patient-centered information about glaucoma detection, treatment, and everyday management, see VisionAware’s new Patient’s Guide to Living with Glaucoma and Guía del Paciente: Vivir con Glaucoma.
+Also see VisionAware’s Patient’s Guide to Living with Glaucoma and Guía del Paciente: Vivir con Glaucoma.